maoberlehner/markus-oberlehner-net/content/blog/code-quality-matters-for-developers.md

 date = "2017-04-09T08:57:02+02:00"
 title = "Code Quality Matters (for Developers)" description = "Almost every developer with some years of experience knows the pain of working on a legacy project.
 The code quality is horrific and you're afraid of changing things because it will almost certainly break something somewhere else in the codebase." intro = "Earlier today I read an interesting article speculating about the code quality of Facebook.
 There is also a Reddit thread discussing the article with some insights from current and former Facebook employees.
 Most of the comments agree with the conclusions of the article and I myself know the pains of working with bad code all too well.
-But still there was one comment from ”barry” against the popular opinion which I also can't disagree with...." draft = false categories = ["Development"]
+But still there was one comment from ”barry” against the popular opinion which I also can't disagree with..." draft = false categories = ["Development"]
 +++